uzh-rpg/rpg_quadrotor_control/README.md

 If you use this work in an academic context, please cite the following [RA-L 2018 publication](http://rpg.ifi.uzh.ch/docs/RAL18_Faessler.pdf):

-M. Faessler, A. Franchi, and D. Scaramuzza:
-**Differential Flatness of Quadrotor Dynamics Subject to Rotor Drag for Accurate Tracking of High-Speed Trajectories.**
+M. Faessler, A. Franchi, and D. Scaramuzza, "**Differential Flatness of Quadrotor Dynamics Subject to Rotor Drag for Accurate Tracking of High-Speed Trajectories**," IEEE Robot.
-IEEE Robot.
 Autom.
 Lett.
 (RA-L), vol. 3, no. 2, pp. 620–626, Apr.
 2018. [[PDF](http://rpg.ifi.uzh.ch/docs/RAL18_Faessler.pdf)]

     @Article{Faessler18ral,